 Q: What are the qualifications of the babysitting course instructor?

 A: To teach the Canadian Red Cross Babysitting program, you must be a certified Red Cross Youth Leader.
 Many Youth Leaders are also Red Cross First Aid instructors.

 Q: Is the Red Cross Babysitting course appropriate for child care workers and adult babysitters?

-A: No. The Babysitting course is designed for 11-15 year olds.
-If you are a childcare worker or an adult who babysits children, we recommend you take the Red Cross Emergency Child Care First Aid & CPR course.
+A: No – the Babysitting course is designed for 11-15 year olds.
+If you are a child care worker or an adult who babysits children, we recommend you take the Red Cross Emergency Child Care First Aid & CPR Level B course.

 Q: Where can I find more information about Red Cross Babysitting courses?